ericblade/webos-service-stub/README.md

   to load the results of this to a live db8.
 - load: simply reads the json content of the object database from the given disk file, replacing any other records in the database.
+- watch: this includes watches in find. these should work as a live db8 does, which varies in several places from the db8 documentation.
+Please see the DatabaseStub code for details, if you're not particularly familiar with db8 already. :-)

 ## ActivityManager